-- Complete their curriculum vitae (including qualifications, industry and competition experience) in the template provided and submit to their Technical Delegate who will submit to WSI. - Access the Expert Centre on the website www.worldskills.org/expertcentre to view all relevant documentation - Complete the online Expert generic and industry-specific test - Review the Code of Ethics and Conduct and agree to abide by the Code by signing 'WorldSkills Code of Ethics and Conduct: Personal Undertaking' - Study the Competition Rules, the appropriate Health, Safety, and Environment Policy and Guideline, Standards and Assessments Guide, Skill Management Plan, Technical Description and the Infrastructure List for each skill, and all other Official Competition documentation - Produce a proposed Test Project or module(s) as specified in the Technical Description (if required) - Prepare proposals for updating the Technical Description - Complete the necessary pre-Competition requirements as per these Competition Rules, their Technical Description, and all other Official Competition documentation - Complete the two mandatory modules of the Access Programme - Submit their Curriculum Vitae to WorldSkills International via their Technical Delegate
+- Complete their curriculum vitae (CV) (including qualifications, industry, and competition experience) in the template provided and submit to their Technical Delegate who will submit to WSI by C-7 months.
+This is relevant for new Experts and those Experts whose CV was previously rejected only, experienced Experts are not required to resubmit their CV. - Access the Expert Centre on the website www.worldskills.org/expertcentre to view all relevant documentation - Complete the online Expert generic and industry-specific test - Review the Code of Ethics and Conduct and agree to abide by the Code by signing "WorldSkills Code of Ethics and Conduct: Personal Undertaking" - Study the Competition Rules, the appropriate Health, Safety, and Environment Policy and Guideline, Standards and Assessments Guide, Skill Management Plan, Technical Description and the Infrastructure List for each skill, and all other Official Competition documentation - Produce a proposed Test Project or module(s) as specified in the Technical Description (if required) - Prepare proposals for updating the Technical Description - Complete the necessary pre-Competition requirements as per these Competition Rules, their Technical Description, and all other Official Competition documentation - Complete the two mandatory modules of the Access Programme